XRPLF/xrpl-dev-portal/content/references/protocol/transactions/types/xchainmodifybridge.md

 ---
 html: xchainmodifybridge.html
 parent: transaction-types.html
+seo:
-blurb: Modify the parameters of a bridge.
+    description: Modify the parameters of a bridge.
 labels:
   - Interoperability
 status: not_enabled